colinmeinke/wordz/README.md

 ### --words

-A space separated list of words to output. e.g. `--words hello world`
+A space separated list of words to output. e.g. `--words hello world`.